drakkan/sftpgo/docs/external-auth.md

 # External Authentication

 To enable external authentication, you must set the absolute path of your authentication program or an HTTP URL using the `external_auth_hook` key in your configuration file.
+If you're using an authentication program you may set arguments using the `external_auth_hook_key`.

 The external program can read the following environment variables to get info about the user trying to authenticate: